Academic Policies & Procedures

 Question: How do I find out if a faculty member is qualified to be on my thesis committee?

-Answer: Visit HPER 115 to find out which faculty have graduate faculty status, or you may visit: http://graduate.indiana.edu/faculty-resources.php.
+Answer: Visit SPH 115 to find out which faculty have graduate faculty status, or you may visit: http://graduate.indiana.edu/faculty-staff/membership.shtml.
 The MS Excel table showing graduate faculty may be saved and sorted alphabetically according to faculty names find the desired faculty member.

 Question: Can I have more than three members on my thesis committee?